Kblackett/HomeLab-and-SIEM/detections/powershell-execution-monitoring/README.md

 ## SIEM Analysis

-The following query was used to retrieve relevant events:
+The following queries were used to retrieve relevant events and exclude artefacts which were not relevant

----
 index=* "powershell" EventCode=4688  NOT "Files\\SplunkUniversalForwarder\\bin\\splunk"
 ---